bullet-db/bullet-storm/README.md

 | COUNT DISTINCT | Computes the number of distinct elements in the fields.
 (May be approximate) |
 | LIMIT          | The resulting output would be at most the number specified in size. |

-We currently only support GROUP operations if there is no fields being grouped on.
-In other words, you get the results of the operation on all records that matched your filters.

 The current format for an aggregation is (**note see above for what is supported at the moment**):

 ```javascript